CSA Z462 Arc Flash Training – Electrical Safety Compliance Course

 Carbon trading on the Chicago Climate Exchange began at $1 per metric ton in January 2004.
 Prices swung wildly, reaching a $7 peak value in May 2008 before crashing to $0.10 in October 2009.
 Speculators who entered the carbon market on May 30, 2008, lost 98.6% of their investment.

 Companies like these would get rich off cap-and-trade and EPA "endangerment" rules.
-However, millions of businesses, employees and families would pay dearly.
+However, as many as a million U.S. firms would pay dearly, along with employees and families.
 More than 30 states depend on coal for 35% to 98% of their electricity and a sizable portion of their jobs and tax revenues.
 All rely on oil and natural gas.

-As U.S. Chamber members recognize, climate change laws and regulations would send energy costs skyrocketing, ship jobs overseas and shackle living standards and civil rights.
+As U.S. Chamber members recognize, even as many utilities split with the Chamber over climate legislation, climate change laws and regulations would send energy costs skyrocketing, ship jobs overseas and shackle living standards and civil rights.

 Even USCAP members are beginning to recognize those realities, the questionable "science" behind IPCC disaster scenarios, the declining odds for passage of new climate laws and the plummeting value of "seats at the negotiating table."

-They also know a new West Texas wind farm created 2,800 "green jobs" — but with 2,400 of them in China and just 400 temp positions in the U.S.
+They also know a new West Texas wind farm created 2,800 "green jobs that many touted" — but with 2,400 of them in China and just 400 temp positions in the U.S.

 Moreover, many companies and regions would benefit from more atmospheric carbon dioxide and a warmer world, as those changes would increase arable farmland, growing seasons and crop yields; extend building and road construction seasons; and reduce heating bills and cold-related deaths.